Cycling in Gatineau Park

 Short Loops in the Park

-Sections of the Gatineau Parkway will be closed to motor vehicles on Saturday mornings until the end of August, and on both weekend mornings in September and October from May 24 to October 26, 2014.
+Sections of the Gatineau Parkway will be closed to motor vehicles from May 23 to October 25, 2015 on Saturday mornings until the end of August, and on both weekend mornings in September and October.
 Outdoor enthusiasts can enjoy 8.2 kilometres of scenic parkways in Gatineau Park that are reserved for cyclists, in-line skaters, runners and walkers.

 - Gatineau Parkway between Champlain Parkway and Chemin du Lac-Meech: 6 am to 11 am.